cdeccio/byu-cs460-f2024/11-lab-tcp-reliable-transport/README.md

 $ cougarnet --vars loss=0,window=50000,file=byu-y-mtn.jpg,fast_retransmit=off scenario1.cfg
 ```

-The larger window should cut the transfer time down to about 5 seconds.
+The larger window _should_ cut the transfer time down significantly.
+However,
+because some architectures and virtualization platforms perform differently, we
+have observed cases in which the reduction in transfer time is not significant.
+At the very least, however, the transfer time should not be expected to
+increase.

 ### Some Loss